-To succeed under the Policy, the Complainant must show that the Domain Name has been registered and is being used in bad faith.
+To succeed under the Policy, the Complainant must show that the Domain Name has been both registered and used in bad faith.
+It is a double requirement.

-The Panel is satisfied that the Respondent was aware of the Trade Mark when it registered the Domain Name given the global reputation of the Trade Mark and the fact that the registration of the Trade Mark predates the registration of the Domain Name by more than 20 years.
+The Panel is satisfied that the Respondent was aware of the Trade Mark when it registered the Domain Name, given the Trade Mark was registered substantially prior to the registration of the Domain Name.
+The very incorporation of the Trade Mark in the Domain Name, use of images bearing the Complainant's goods and the offer for sale of most likely non-genuine products of the Complainant on the Website, confirm the Respondent's awareness of the Trade Mark.
 It is therefore implausible that the Respondent was unaware of the Complainant when it registered the Domain Name.

-In the WIPO Overview 3.0, section 3.2.2 states as follows:
+WIPO Overview 3.0, section 3.2.2, states as follows: